wills106/homeassistant-solax-modbus/docs/compatible-adaptors.md

 ### Waveshare USB to RS485 FT232RL

-Especially with tricky inverters like Sofar Solar the Waveshare USB to RS485 with FT232RL chipset provided the most reliable connection among other tested USB adapters:
+This USB adaptor is one of the best and most reliable USB adaptors.

 ![Image of Waveshare USB to RS485](images/adaptor-rs485-usb-waveshare-ft232rl.png)

 Note that there are two versions with two different chipsets available.
 Make sure that you get the one with the FT232 RL chipset.

-Also note that even this one does not work 100% reliably with the Sofar Solar HYD xxKTL.
-Recommended option for this inverter is to use the LSE-3 stick logger as described below.
+Do not buy the adaptor with the CH343G chipset, which looks exactly the same.

 ## RS485 - Ethernet